judapies/Homeware/Arduino-ESP8266 library/README.md

-# ESP8266 - How to configure it?
+# Library for ESP8266 in the Arduino IDE - How to configure it?

-You must prepare the codes changing the next variables:
+You must prepare the codes of this library changing the next variables:

 Set the ssid and password for your WiFi connection:
 ```